MAST Educational Programs

 14. When entering a practice problem and its solution, be sure sure to name the problem (Problem Calculus - 1, for example), write the problem clearly, begin the solution process by explaining what you intend to do and why before you do it, then record each step in the solution along with full justifications for the methods you use, verify your answer, and then think about how the answer to the problem will influence the remainder of your work, can you think of applications for the answer?
 Can you think of other ways to asnwer the same problem?
 Does this answer shed light on other problems you are working on?
 (More than one research project has been started in this way).

-Click here to return to the home page.
+Click here to go back to our home page.